Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - You know you're in love when you can't fall asleep because reality is finally better than your dreams.
 - The most painful thing is losing yourself in the process of loving someone too much, and forgetting that you are special too.
 - Sometimes I think I need a spare heart to feel all the things I feel.
-- “Perhaps one did not want to be loved so much as to be understood.” - 1984
+- Perhaps one did not want to be loved so much as to be understood. - 1984
 - Never love anyone who treats you like you're ordinary.
 - It is not a lack of love, but a lack of friendship that makes unhappy marriages.
 - I'm not upset that you lied to me, I'm upset that from now on I can't believe you.